-1984 born in Jeddah and lives in Dubai, UAE.
+1984 born in Jeddah, Saudi Arabia and lives in Dubai, UAE.

 Sami Al Turki obtained his BA in Photography from the American University in Dubai, UAE.
 His Saudi father and Irish mother ensured an upbringing with a broad vision between the two different cultures and traditions, bridging the gap between east and west.
-His impressions of his home country, Saudi Arabia, and his current city where he is living, Dubai, is the driving force behind his concepts and visions.
+His impressions of his home country, Saudi Arabia, and the city where he is living, Dubai, are the driving force behind his concepts and visions.

-Turki’s eclectic and varied style is a reflection of both his diverse cultural upbringing and the confused occidental vs. oriental atmosphere of Dubai.
-With his camera, Al Turki ventures to bring to light questions about humanity and the changing times we live in, particularly in his region.
+Sami’s eclectic and varied style is a reflection of both his diverse cultural upbringing and the confused occidental vs. oriental atmosphere of Dubai.
+With his camera, he ventures to bring to light questions about humanity and the changing times we live in, particularly in his region.
 Working primarily with photographs and video, his works have become increasingly more visually complex, often focusing on landscapes, structure and construction with a metaphoric sensibility.

-Al Turki has participated in many international exhibitions including Abu Dhabi Authority for Culture and Heritage exhibition at the 53rd Venice Biennale in 2009, curated by Catherine David, a solo exhibition titled CONSTRUCTAKONS at Downtown Dubai’s The Pavilion in 2011, Edge of Arabia’s Grey Borders/Grey Frontiers (Berlin 2010), TRANSiTION (Istanbul 2010), Terminal (Dubai 2011) and We Need To Talk (Jeddah 2012), and most recently in the touring exhibition 25 Years of Arab Creativity of L’Institut Du Monde Arabe in Paris, where he underwent an artist residency at La Cite Des Arts (2013).
-Al Turki has also recently completed his residency at the Art Omi International Artist Residency in New York (2013).
+Sami has participated in many international exhibitions including Abu Dhabi Authority for Culture and Heritage exhibition at the 53rd Venice Biennale in 2009, curated by Catherine David, a solo exhibition titled CONSTRUCTAKONS at Downtown Dubai’s The Pavilion in 2011, Edge of Arabia’s Grey Borders/Grey Frontiers (Berlin 2010), TRANSiTION (Istanbul 2010), Terminal (Dubai 2011) and We Need To Talk (Jeddah 2012), and in the touring exhibition 25 Years of Arab Creativity of L’Institut Du Monde Arabe in Paris, where he underwent an artist residency at La Cite Des Arts (2013).
+Sami has also recently completed his residency at the Art Omi International Artist Residency in New York (2013).

 Visit our Facebook Page